-Calling from Sweden
+How to call from Sweden

 ’00’ is used as an exit code when dialing an international call from Sweden.

-- Swedish Posts and Telecom Authority – ministry responsible for telecommunications in Sweden.
+- Swedish Posts and Telecom Authority – Ministry responsible for telecommunications in Sweden.

 - BEREC (Body of European Regulators for Electronic Communications) – European agency responsible for regulation and co-ordination of European telecommunication markets.